kyleconroy/ssf/README.md

 information around a metric or an event.
 It is also used as the input for a set metric to avoid the complication of a type union for `value`.

+A common use of this field is as a replacement for a log line.

 ## Tags

-Tags are name-value pairs providing independent dimensions for further differentiating a metric.
+Tags are arbitrary name-value pairs providing independent dimensions for further differentiating a metric.
 Such "orthogonal" tags are widely used and explained in other systems, so that explanation will be skipped here.

+SSF does not take a stance on tags meaning anything.
+They are just arbitrary data.
+Fields that have specific meaning to SSF are represented as properties in this spec, rather than in tags.

 The field `tags`, if present, must contain an object with an arbitrary number of fields.
 Each field and it's value must be a string.